County Index

 Swallow's Tiles Ltd.

-A Victorian mansion used by the Ministry of Agriculture as a field station for animal testing. .
+Tangley Place and the Worplesdon Laboratory A fire-ravaged Victorian mansion whose history includes a pioneering motorist, scandal, spies and loss, latterly used by the Ministry of Agriculture as a field station for animal testing.

-Derelict BBC Technical station which monitored domestic and foreign broadcasts and was the first place in Britain to recieve signals from the Russian satellite Sputnik I.
+BBC Tatsfield Receiving Station Derelict BBC Technical station which monitored domestic and foreign broadcasts - the first place in Britain to recieve signals from the Russian satellite Sputnik I.

 West Park Hospital

-The last of a cluster of mental hospitals to be built by the London County Council on the Horton Estate near Epsom, a rambling maze of wards and corridors.
+West Park Hospital The last of a cluster of mental hospitals to be built by the London County Council on the Horton Estate near Epsom, a disorientating maze of wards and corridors.

 Weyburn Engineering Works

-A large rural factory established in 1913 which made precision components for cars, trucks, aeroplanes and even tanks for over 90 years.
+Weyburn Engineering Works This rural factory, established in 1913, made precision components for cars, trucks, aeroplanes and even tanks for over 90 years.

 Wonham Mill

-An eighteenth century flour mill and miller's house, much extended in 1914.
+Wonham Mill An eighteenth century flour mill and miller's house, much extended in 1914 and still grinding corn for animal feed until the early 21st century.

-Anti-aircraft gun site built during the Cold War as part of a short-lived and little-known artillery-based defence against Russian bombers.
+Worms Heath "Igloo 2" Heavy Anti-Aircraft Battery A heavy gun site built in the early years of the Cold War as part of a short-lived and little-known artillery-based defence against anticipated Soviet nuclear bombers.

 Sussex